asgardeo-samples/asgardeo-service-extension-samples/pre-update-password-service-samples/hibp-password-validator-service-ballerina/README.md

-# Ballerina-based HIBP Integration for Password Update Service
+# HIBP Password Validator Service with Ballerina

-This is a Ballerina-based password update service that integrates with the HaveIBeenPwned (HIBP) API to check if a password has been compromised in data breaches.
+This is a Ballerina-based password validation service that integrates with the [HaveIBeenPwned (HIBP)](https://haveibeenpwned.com/) API to check if a password has been compromised in data breaches when a user attempts to update their password.

 > **Note:** This sample is for demonstration only and should not be used in production.
 It supports the **Pre Update Password Action** of both [Asgardeo](https://console.asgardeo.io/) and [WSO2 Identity Server](https://wso2.com/identity-server/).